JohnnyWalkerDigital/Laravel-Breeze-Classless/README.md

 ## Installation

-Simply overwrite your views/ folder with these files.
+Simply overwrite your `resources/views` folder in a fresh Laravel installation with the one supplied here.
+You will be good to go!

 Note: Don't forget to remove TailWind from your `webpack.mix.js` configuration.
 (You will most likely want to replace `.postCSS()` in your webpack.mix.js file with `.sass()`.